mawiseman/sitecore-setup-solr/README.md

 3. Enjoy the show

 ### Notes
-The valid options are stored in an xml file and are mapped to Sitecore's compatibility table
+Pre-configured options are stored in an xml file and are mapped to Sitecore's compatibility table

 - Sitecore Solr versions: \modules\sitecore-solr\sitecore-solr-versions.xml
 - Sitecore Solr Compatibility table: https://kb.sitecore.net/articles/227897

-## Direct
+## Direct Install

 This allows you to integrate directly with your setup process